-Our Named Executive Officers do not receive director fees for serving on the Company's board of directors or for serving on the boards of directors of our wholly-owned or majority-owned subsidiaries.
-However, those Named Executive Officers who serve on the boards of directors of other companies in which we have a minority interest may receive director fees from those companies.
-We consider those board fees when evaluating the compensation of our Named Executive Officers.
+Our NEOs do not receive director fees for serving on the Company's board of directors or for serving on the boards of our wholly-owned or majority-owned subsidiaries.
+However, those NEOs who serve on the boards of other companies in which we have a minority interest may receive director fees from those companies.
+We consider those board fees when evaluating the compensation of our NEOs.

-Employment Agreements; Compensation Arrangement for Mr. Bazos
+Employment Agreements; Compensation Arrangements for Mr. Bazos and Mr. Palmer

-We have no long-term employment agreements with our Named Executive Officers although, from time to time, we have entered into short-term arrangements with newly hired executives governing their compensation and severance during up to their first three years with the Company.
+We have no long-term employment agreements with our NEOs although, from time to time, we have entered into short-term arrangements with newly hired executives governing their compensation and severance during up to their first three years with the Company.

+Frank Bazos.
 Mr. Bazos joined the Company in May 2019 in the position of Executive Vice President and Head of Mergers & Acquisitions of WM Capital.
-With more than 25 years of private equity experience, primarily in the financial services, healthcare and insurance sectors, Mr. Bazos joined as a senior leader of the Company as we execute on our strategy to thoughtfully redeploy capital generated from sales of significant businesses from 2015-2017.
+With more than 25 years of private equity experience, primarily in the financial services, healthcare and insurance sectors, Mr. Bazos joined as a senior leader of the Company as we executed on our strategy to thoughtfully redeploy capital generated from sales of significant businesses from 2015-2017, which was largely completed in 2020.

-The Compensation/Nominating & Governance Committee determined that securing the employment of an experienced executive like Mr. Bazos from the private equity industry required a competitive compensation package that would incentivize Mr. Bazos to depart a senior, highly compensated role at his previous employer to join White Mountains.
+The CNG Committee determined that securing the employment of an experienced executive like Mr. Bazos from the private equity industry required a competitive compensation package that would incentivize Mr. Bazos to depart a senior, highly compensated role at his previous employer to join White Mountains.
 Therefore, we entered into a short-term arrangement with Mr. Bazos governing his compensation and severance during his first two years with the Company.
-Following the initial two-year period, Mr. Bazos will have no long-term employment agreement, as is the case with our other Named Executive Officers.